 We will review the House floor votes this past week on HB 1794 by Geren on environmental penalties and HB 1865 on contested case hearings by Morrison.
 We will also discuss some good bills coming up in the House Energy Resources related to oil and gas and in Environmental Regulation Committee related to the recycling of batteries and bottle fees.

 The toll free call-in number for this Sunday’s call at 7:00 pm is 866.501.6174

 Follow the prompts.
 The code for the call is 31790031892

-Please join us in working to keep Texas clean, health, and safe for democracy!
+Please join us in defending our communities’ ability to keep Texas clean, health, and safe for democracy!